-Since the risks associated with reinforced autoclaved aerated concrete (RAAC) hit the headlines almost two years ago, it has been a difficult time for many who suddenly found out there may be issues with the homes that they have bought and in which they have lived happily for years.
+Since the risks associated with reinforced autoclaved aerated concrete (RAAC) hit the headlines recently, it has been a difficult time for many who fear there may be issues much closer to home

 Consumers suspecting risk advised to consult professionals